LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Decide on a couple of usernames that you will be happy with - this will get embedded into your GitHub URL.
 Your first choice might not be available, so be prepared with several candidates.
 Your personal URL will be: `https://github.com/username`.

-* Click on this link to sign up for a free account: [github account signup](https://github.com/signup)
+* Click on this link to sign up for a free account: [GitHub account signup](https://github.com/signup)
     * You will need to enter the **email** you want associated your GitHub account
     * You will be asked to enter a **password**
     * You will be asked to enter a **username**